2012 Gaza War: Background

 After the 2008–2009 escalation the two sides observed an informal and uneasy cease-fire, although rocket fire from Gaza never completely stopped and Israel conducted raids in Gaza.
 The IDF noted a steady increase in the number of rockets fired into southern Israel by militant groups in Gaza.
 By 2011, there were 680, and in 2012, 797 (through 13 November).
 Hamas demanded that Israel end the naval blockade of Gaza's coastline as a condition to end rocket fire.
 According to Israeli human rights group, B'Tselem, the Israeli security forces killed 273 Palestinians in the Gaza strip between the end of Operation Cast Lead and 30 October 2012, 113 of whom were civilians not taking part in hostilities.

 According to Israeli security officials, Hamas, aided by Iranian technical experts and the Sudanese government, smuggled into Gaza Iranian-made Fajr-5 rockets with increased range and lethality.
 This move placed the highly populated Israeli central district and other metropolitan areas in range of rocket attacks.
 However, the commander of the Iranian Revolutionary Guards, Major General Mohammad Ali Jafari stated, "We haven't sent any weapons to Gaza because it is under blockade, but we are honoured to announce that we gave them the technology of how to make Fajr-5 missiles."
 Ali Larijani said Iran was "honored" to help Gaza's Hamas with "material and military aspects".
 According to Reuters, there were roughly 35,000 Palestinian militants in Gaza as of November 2012.
 Israel, which receives billions of dollars of military aid from the US, has a conscript army of 175,000, with 450,000 in reserve equipped with modern weapons systems including F-16 fighter-bombers, Apache helicopter gun ships, and Merkava tanks.

-According to Israeli security officials, Hamas, with aid from Iranian technical experts and the Sudanese government, smuggled into Gaza Iranian-made Fajr-5 rockets with increased range and lethality, placing the highly populated Israeli central district, and other metropolitan areas in range.
-However, the commander of the Iranian Revolutionary Guards, Major General Mohammad Ali Jafari stated "We haven't sent any weapons to Gaza because it is under blockade, but we are honoured to announce that we gave them the technology of how to make Fajr-5 missiles."
-Meanwhile, Ali Larijani said Iran was "honored" to help Gaza's Hamas with "material and military aspects".
-There are roughly 35,000 Palestinian militants in Gaza.
-Israel, which receives billions of dollars of military aid from the US, has a conscript army of 175,000, with 450,000 in reserve equipped with modern weapons systems including F-16 fighter-bombers, Apache helicopter gun ships and Merkava tanks.